Pfuster12/mk2Console/README.md

 ```

 ## Themes
-The mk2Consoles duty is to bring you beautiful and rich theming for all your logging needs.
+The mk2Consoles brings you beautiful and rich theming for all your logging needs.

 Keep it simple with the clean, classic default theme or choose from plugin themes.
 Or create your own!
 (TBA)